Oldsmobile Firenza: Overview

 As a badge engineered, variant of the GM J-car platform, the Firenza received its own front and rear-end styling.
 The upper portion of the Firenza front end featured quad rectangular headlights separated by signal lights in recessed housings, with a sloped body-color panel between the headlights.
-The dashboard unit was shared with the Buick Skyhawk.

-A horizontal-barred grille was mounted in the lower portion of the front fascia.
-The rear featured nearly square taillights with a slight wraparound at the outboard ends of the upper rear panel.
+Grille inserts with vertical slats were located below the headlights in the front bumper fascia.
+The rear fascia of all but the wagon featured nearly square taillights with a slight wraparound at the outboard ends of the upper rear panel, while the wagon featured vertically-oriented rectangular taillights (as did the other J-body wagons).
+The Firenza dashboard assembly was shared only with the Buick Skyhawk, while the Chevrolet Cavalier, Pontiac Sunbird, and Cadillac Cimarron shared a markedly different dashboard assembly.
 The suspension was shared with the front-wheel-drive Omega and Cutlass Ciera, which consisted of MacPherson struts, lower control arms, coil springs and a stabilizer bar for the front, and a torsion-beam rear axle, along with coil springs and rear stabilizer bars.

-The Firenza was launched with a 2.0-liter OHV inline four-cylinder engine as the sole powerplant, but an overhead-cam 1.8-liter engine was added during the model year.
-Oldsmobile did not utilize turbo on these engines, while Buick and Pontiac offered a turbo.
+The Firenza was launched with a 1.8-liter OHV inline four-cylinder engine as the sole powerplant, but a Brazilian-built overhead-cam 1.8-liter engine was added during the model year.
+The displacement of the OHV engine was increased to 2 liters for 1983.
+Oldsmobile did not utilize a turbocharger on these engines, while Buick and Pontiac offered a turbocharger on the overhead-cam engine.

-Wraparound amber turn signal lights were added immediately outboard of the headlights for 1984.
+Wraparound amber turn signal lights were added immediately outboard of the headlights for 1984, while the grille insert was changed to a full-width unit with horizontal slats.
 In 1985, the 2.8 L LB6 V6 was added as an option with the GT package.
+The displacement of the overhead-cam engine increased to 2 liters in 1987.